Democrat Party Racism -Part 1

 • 2008: Democratic President Obama elected

-• Republicans – Some racism in the beginning, But no rioting.
+• Republicans – Some racism in the beginning, but no rioting.

 • Democrats – The historical monuments only became racist to liberals when Trump became president.

-• 2008: Democrats Biden Says: “you cannot go to a 7-Eleven or a Dunkin’ Donuts unless you have a slight Indian accent.”
+• 2008: Democrats Biden Says: “You cannot go to a 7-Eleven or a Dunkin’ Donuts unless you have a slight Indian accent.”

 • 2009 Democrat Obama Edited Fake Birth Certificate Link Proof